What full-time and part-time options are available for JD students at McGeorge?

 Although I have a strong G.P.A. for the last 60 units of my undergrad, I did poorly during my freshman year.
 Does this mean I won't get admitted?

-What factors does McGeorge consider when evaluating applications, and how are those factors weighted in the review process?
+What factors does McGeorge consider when evaluating applications, and how are those factors weighed in the review process?

 The two largest components that are considered in predicting an applicant's relative success in law school are the grade point average and the LSAT score.
 Though these are useful predictors, they are not the only factors the admissions committee will consider when reviewing your application.
 McGeorge reviews each application in its entirety, considering every component.
 The admissions committee will take into consideration grade trends, leadership, volunteer and work experience, the personal statement, any addenda the applicant submits, and any information included in letters of recommendation.
 All components assist the admissions committee in determining an applicant’s academic potential and propensity for success in law school.